fiboa/cli/README.md

 To create a JSON Schema for a fiboa Schema YAML file, you can for example run:

-- `fiboa jsonschema example.json --id=https://fiboa.github.io/specification/v0.1.0/geojson/schema.json -o schema.json`
+- `fiboa jsonschema example.json --id=https://vecorel.org/specification/v0.3.0/geojson/schema.json -o schema.json`

 Check `fiboa jsonschema --help` for more details.

-### Validate a fiboa Schema
+### Validate a Vecorel Schema

-To validate a fiboa Schema YAML file, you can for example run:
+To validate a Vecorel Schema YAML file, you can for example run:

 - `fiboa validate-schema schema/schema.yaml`